okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. In the **Employee Number** dialog, under **User permission**, select **Read-Write**.
 1. Click **Save Attribute**.

-Users can now update the employee number in their profile.
+End users can now update the employee number in their profile.

 ### Enable the Registration Inline Hook